jamesspittal/W3CValidateURL/README.md

 From there, the default constructor will make a cURL call and handle the rest.

-Afterwards, you can check the value of `$W3CValidateURL->passedValidation` which will be either `true` or `false` depending on whether the URL provided passed validation.
+Afterwards, you can check the value of `$W3CValidateURL->passedValidation` which will be either `true` or `false` depending on whether the URL provided passed W3C validation or not.

 ```php
 require_once('classes/W3CValidateURL.php');